Codependency is a subject I am interested in. And I love self-help books.

 The topic of codependency just keeps coming up.

 I got this book for a couple of reasons.
-First, the issue of codependency comes up again and again in my work as a counselor at Sanford House.
-Codependency is strongly linked to substance abuse.
+First, the issue of codependency comes up again and again in my work as a counselor at Sanford.
+Codependency is strongly linked to substance use disorders.
 So much so, in fact, psychologists have developed theories to address it specifically.

 So I decided to fix it.

-(According to my book, one trait of ACOA’s is an overdeveloped sense of responsibility.)
+(And according to my book, one trait of the ACOA is an overdeveloped sense of responsibility.)

 ADDICTION IS MY PROBLEM, NOT THEIRS

 The effects of addiction stretch farther than the addicted individual alone.
 Addiction affects an individual’s friends, co-workers, barista, etc. And addiction touches all members of a household, including the dog.
 Addicted behaviors impact the little ones particularly.
 Little ones developing ideas about the way the world works and the way a family should function.